 Outsourced credit control can be the most protective and least expensive option for some companies.
 It can free up your time and staff to pursue opportunities, enter new markets and make competitive offers to your prospects while .

-For example, is a complete solution for outsourced credit control.
-It covers your receivables due within 12 months against unexpected commercial and political risks (customer bankruptcy, changes to import and export regulations, etc.) so that your cash flow is safeguarded and you avoid bad debt.
+is a complete solution for outsourced credit control.
+It covers your receivables due within 12 months against unexpected commercial and political risks (customer bankruptcy, changes to import and export regulations, etc.) so that and you avoid bad debt.
 It includes vetting customers, financial information on your customers and prospects, debt collection and compensation in case of non-payment.

 Another benefit of outsourced credit control is for communications with foreign late-paying customers, when local languages, time differences, cultures and customs are involved.
 Indeed, outsourcing credit control to a global risk insurer assures your international credit control is carried out by local representatives who know and share the language and cultural background of your client.
 This can significantly reduce misunderstandings and make the credit control process more efficient.